david-macmahon/netboot_resoureces/README.md

    `YYYYmmddHHMMSS` is the time of the backup, before any modifications are made.

+   This step also copies a utility script `nbroot` to `/usr/local/sbin` on the head node.
+This script is a convenience wrapper around `chroot` to simplify `chroot`-ing to netboot root filesystems.

 3. chroot into rootfs and install additional packages (and remove some).

    This beefs up the netboot rootfs with more packages and removes some